Frequently Asked Questions

 This section is ever-growing and changing.
 If you have another question that we haven't addressed, please let us know.
 Thank you!

 We are very involved in sports and other family activities and don't feel like we can do everything.
-Does this mean my son can't be a Scout?
+Does this mean my child can't be a Scout?

-We welcome your son's involvement at any level of commitment he and you can make.
-If sports is a big part of his life, you'll be pleased to learn that many of his activities can qualify for advancement and other awards.
+We welcome your child's involvement at any level of commitment she / he and you can make.
+If sports is a big part of her / his life, you'll be pleased to learn that many of her / his activities can qualify for advancement and other awards.
 All we ask is that you let your Den Leader know in advance if you can't make a meeting or activity.
 You will be required to pay the registration fee and meet the other requirements for the program, including the uniform guidelines.

 What about school vacations and inclement weather?
 Do you still have Cub Scout meetings?